pawilfahrt/training_wilfahrt/README.md

 It's fun to work on a common project from two different locations - Johannes is also helping!

 This is the easy part of git.
 Now we can make conflicts to resolve them.
+Yes - that is when things become really interesting - and I wonder how often it actually happens.